 - Peer Advisors answer qustions on their Facebook page.
 They're an excellent source of information and advice on course selection from a student point of view.

 12. How do I know I’ve enrolled in courses?
 I’m not sure I really registered.

 - Check DukeHub.
-Your fall courses will be listed on your Student Center page and on your Academic History.
+Your fall courses will be listed on your Student Homepage and on your Academics page

 13. When I put a course in my bookbag and the class is full, I see a waitlist number.
 Does this mean I’m on the waitlist?

 - No. DukeHub is just listing what the next available waitlist number is for the course if someone asks to enroll.